Multiple Regional Economic Development Groups are active in and around the Siouxland Economic Development District.

-The Siouxland Economic Development Corporation (SEDC) was formed in 1979 to help businesses start up or expand in a ten-county area of Iowa, Nebraska, and South Dakota.
-SEDC is a non-profit organization that provides business loan programs and are governed by a volunteer board of directors and staffed by seasoned loan professionals.
+The Siouxland Economic Development Corporation (SEDC) was formed in 1979 to help businesses start-up or expand in a ten-county area of Iowa, Nebraska, and South Dakota.
+SEDC is a non-profit organization that provides business loan programs and is governed by a volunteer board of directors and staffed by seasoned loan professionals.
 It has loans of every size to fit a small business’s needs.
 For more information visit http://www.siouxalndedc.com/

 Iowa Workforce Development of Siouxland

-Iowa Workforce Development (IWD) contributes to Iowa’s economic growth by providing quality customer -driven services that support prosperity, productivity, health and safety for Iowans.
+Iowa Workforce Development (IWD) contributes to Iowa’s economic growth by providing quality customer-driven services that support prosperity, productivity, health, and safety for Iowans.
 In conjunction with state and local economic development efforts, IWD also assists businesses to fulfill their workforce needs.
-This is the place to go if you’re looking for a job, have questions about labor laws, need career guidance, or help building a resume.
-Region 12 serves the five-county area of Cherokee, Ida, Monona, Plymouth and Woodbury from its office located in Sioux City.
+This is the place to go if you’re looking for a job, have questions about labor laws, need career guidance, or help to build a resume.
+Region 12 serves the five-county area of Cherokee, Ida, Monona, Plymouth, and Woodbury from its office located in Sioux City.
 For more information, visit http://www.iowaworkforce.org/region12/siouxcity.htm

 Northwest Iowa Development